MadMatcher/MadLib/docs/create_features_temp.md

 **Creating Features for Other Cases:** You can override the similarity functions using the parameter sim_functions and override the tokenizers using the parameter tokenizers.

-In particular, we provide the following extra tokenizers that you can use:
+In particular, we have implemented the following non-default tokenizers that you can use:

    - `AlphaNumericTokenizer()`: Extracts alphanumeric sequences
    - `QGramTokenizer(5)`: Creates 5-character sequences (5-grams)